 Visiting the château

-These guided visits, for the moment only available in French, take place every hour, from 2:30pm to 5:30pm (last visit).
-Each visit lasts about 50 minutes.
+Guided tours (currently only available in French) take place every hour, from 2:30pm to 5:30pm (last visit).
+The tour lasts about 50 minutes.

-The guided visit begins in front of the château.
-It is best to arrive about fifteen minutes before the visit, in order to have time to walk from the ticket office to the château itself.
+The guided tour begins in front of the château.
+Allow 15 minutes to walk from the ticket office to the château itself.

 Visiting the park

-The interior visit of the château is not specifically adapted for persons in wheel chairs, however we can make the visit possible by using other accesses than those usually used.
-In order to arrange this, please send an email to email@example.com to specify your date and approximate time of arrival, so that we can arrange for your visit to be as pleasant as possible.
+The tour of the château interior is not specifically adapted for persons in wheelchairs, but is possible if special access facilities are used.
+Please send an email to email@example.com to specify your date and approximate time of arrival, so we can make your visit as enjoyable as possible.

-The visit of the park alternates between paved surfaces and lawns.
-The terrain presents a few slopes.
-The tearoom of La Foulerie and the Japanese Garden are accessible by a paved alley of 300m followed by an asphalt road of 200m.
-A gravel path allows one to take a tour of the château’s moat.
+The park visit alternates between paved surfaces and lawns.
+The terrain is generally flat, but there are some slopes.
+La Foulerie tearoom and the Japanese Garden are accessible by a paved alley of 300m followed by an asphalt road of 200m.
+A gravel path surrounds the château’s moat.
 The rest of the park is lawn.

-Do not hesitate to contact us on firstname.lastname@example.org for more details on the subject.
+You are welcome to contact us on firstname.lastname@example.org for more details on accessibility.